Dotneteer/kliveide/README.md

 Prepare the code for build and run:

+1. **Make sure that the latest Node.js is installed on your machine.** You can download it from here: https://nodejs.org/en/.
-1. Fork this repository, and clone it.
+3. Fork this repository, and clone it.
-2. Run `npm run bootstrap` to install and setup the packages.
+3. Run `npm run bootstrap` to install and setup the packages.
-3. Open the project folder in VS Code (or in your preferred coding tool).
+4. Open the project folder in VS Code (or in your preferred coding tool).
 Take care that the current working directory (as always) should be the project folder.

 Follow these steps to build and run the Klive Emulator in development mode: